-Active students, who have already been accepted to CSI, may receive an official invitation letter from CSI upon request.
-Visitors have to request visa by themselves, asking for a tourist visa, however there will be no official invitation letter sent from CSI (except if you are an accompanying parent joining your child at CSI).
+Students, who have already been accepted to CSI, may receive an official invitation letter from CSI upon request.
+Visitors have to request visa by themselves, asking for a tourist visa, however there will be no official invitation letter sent by CSI (except if you are an accompanying parent joining your child at CSI).
 Thank you for your understanding.

-In case you are an active student and need a visa to travel to Hungary, please write to email@example.com, giving your personal details so that we can send you an invitation letter and a confirmation of accomodation.
+In case you are a student, your application has been accepted and you need a visa to travel to Hungary, please write to firstname.lastname@example.org, giving your personal details so that we can send you an invitation letter and a confirmation of accomodation.

-The following information is needed to prepare the invitation letter:
+The following information is needed to prepare the necessary documents:

 Please read the information below carefully.